The Seven Challenges Program

 Preparing individuals to change through motivational enhancement

-The Seven Challenges Program and materials were developed working with a culturally diverse group of young people.
+The Seven Challenges Program and materials were developed working with a culturally diverse group of teens and adults.

 The Seven Challenges Program addresses the drug use behavior, the underlying causes (including psychological and co-occurring problems), and lifestyle issues.

 To succeed in working with youth, The Seven Challenges Program places a special emphasis on creating a climate of mutual respect within which individuals can talk openly and honestly about themselves.
-We engage young people in actively thinking about their alcohol or other drug use, and its effect upon their lives.
+We engage teens and adults in actively thinking about their alcohol or other drug use, and its effect upon their lives.

-Working through The Seven Challenges helps youth understand what needs they are meeting by using drugs, what harm they are causing, what risks they are taking, and what it entails to give up a drug using lifestyle.
+Working through The Seven Challenges helps teens and adults understand what needs they are meeting by using drugs, what harm they are causing, what risks they are taking, and what it entails to give up a drug using lifestyle.
 We raise consciousness, inspire hope, and motivate internally driven, sincere decisions to change.

-Our clinicians join with youth and their families as problem-solving partners.
+Our clinicians join with youth and their families as well as adult clients as their problem solving partners.
 We help young people overcome co-occurring problems and learn to meet their needs in positive ways so they are in a position from which they can sincerely make a commitment to change.
 Once such decisions are made, we teach the tools and provide the support that ensures success.

 1. We decided to open up and talk honestly about ourselves and about alcohol and other drugs.